 The objective of the in-class thematic essay is to assess the analytical skills and knowledge students obtained during the seminar on core notions and concepts, actors, goals and effects of alternative financial systems and intermediation.
 This is an in-class closed-book written exam.
 The thematic essay includes an analytical assessment on an issue related to alternative financial systems and intermediation.
 The essay should express a social responsibility perspective on banking and finance.
 Possible topics: Neoliberal globalization, global governance and its critiques; Alternative financial sectors; Solidarity economies; Sustainable finance, development and environment; Microfinance and NGOs; Microcredit and development; Islamic banking; Information society, internet governance, and finance in the digital era.
-The thematic essay should clearly articulate the SIT concern on ethics and social responsibility and should respond to the following requirements: Introduction and context review showing student familiarity with the topic; Facts and real-world examples supporting student arguments are logical and well structured; Reference to ethics and social responsibility in the field of the topic is clearly stated; Conclusion summarizes the main points discussed including a broader assessment of the essay question.
+The thematic essay should respond to the following requirements: Introduction and context review showing student familiarity with the topic; Facts and real-world examples supporting student arguments are logical and well structured; Reference to ethics and social responsibility in the field of the topic is clearly stated; Conclusion summarizes the main points discussed including a broader assessment of the essay question.